Shaga-Matula/blue-pulse-pp5/README.md

 ## User-Friendly Interface

-- Designed for user convenience, the Anthology page incorporates a simple audo mackinisem in to allow operations for easy navigation, enabling users to explore, play and listen to the music.
+- Designed for user convenience, the Anthology page incorporates a simple audo  mechanism in to allow operations for easy navigation, enabling users to explore, play and listen to the music.

 ## Superuser Privileges (CRUD)